cognisant/Docs.DevelopmentProcess/README.md

 [Octopus deploy](https://octopus.com) is a deployment automation server designed to make it easy to orchestrate releases and deploy applications, whether on-premises or in the cloud.

 Each Cognisant project will have a corresponding project in octopus deploy.
-The project will contain a definition of the deployment workflow, usually deploying one or more packages from the Teamcity nuget feed.
+The project will contain a definition of the deployment workflow, usually deploying one or more packages from the TeamCity NuGet feed.

 Each project may also have a number of variables defined.
 Upon deployment, Octopus is capable of replacing placeholder values in config files with the appropriate value for the environment into which the software is being deployed (Test, Production, etc).